e-myer/steam-deck-configurator/README.md

 cd $HOME/.deck_setup
-git clone --recurse-submodules https://github.com/e-myer/steam-deck-configurator.git cd steam-deck-configurator chmod +x ./configure_deck_gui.sh
+git clone --recurse-submodules https://github.com/e-myer/steam-deck-configurator.git cd steam-deck-configurator chmod +x ./configure_deck.sh
 ```

 # Run instructions
 Go into the steam-deck-configurator directory and run
-`./configure_deck_gui.sh`
+`./configure_deck.sh`

 If you are dualbooting, run the windows.ps1 file in Windows.

 # Configuration

-To edit the default tasks, edit the configure_deck.sh and change the "on" and "off" texts in the "options" array
+To edit the default tasks, edit the configure.sh and change the "on" and "off" texts in the "options" array

 # General Steam Deck Notes